spcl/serverless-benchmarks/docs/platforms.md

 functions.
 Function invocations will fail when the image is not available after a timeout with an error message that does not directly indicate image availability issues.
-Therefore, all SeBS benchmark functions are available on the Docker Hub.
+Therefore, all SeBS benchmark functions are available on Docker Hub.

 When adding new functions and extending existing functions with new languages and new language versions, Docker images must be placed in the registry.